nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

     mathReceiver.init(10,0);
 ```

 The first argument is the queue message depth.
 This is the number of messages that can be pending while other messages are being dispatched.
-This number is

 After all the components are initialized, the generated function `constructRefArchitecture()` (see `RefTopologyAppAc.cpp`) can be called to connect the components together.
 How this function is generated will be seen later in the tutorial.

-`Ref/Top/Topology.cpp`, line 273:
+`Ref/Top/Topology.cpp`, line 291:

 ```c++
     // call generated function to connect components